guppyfish123/SOC_Lab/Installation/TheHive.md

 ## <div id="startup">🚀 Startup
 ###Cassandra
 Cassandra should already be running from when we installed it.
-We need to restart the service to apply to changes that we made ealier.
+We need to restart the service to apply to changes that we made earlier.
 ```bash
 sudo systemctl restart cassandra
 ```